FransHk/Hotel-guest-demand-prediction/README.md

 </br>
 <h2 align="center"><b>Project description</b></h3>
 <p align="left">
-This is an end-to-end machine learning pipeline with an exposed API and visual front-end.
-The goal of the model is to predict the expected amount of guests of a hotel based on two years of booking data.
+This is an end-to-end machine learning pipeline with a model exposed through Flask and an interactive front-end.
+The goal of the model is to forecast guest demand of a hotel based on two years of booking data.
 The original Kaggle entry can be found <a href="https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand"> here </a>.
 The corresponding hotel is located in Portugal and the booking data ranges from 2015-07-01 to 2017-07-01.
-This project serves as a end-to-end machine learning pipeline example and the total project duration was approximately two weeks. <b>The dashboard is currently not hosted, a high resolution screenshot of dashboard is available <a href="images/screen_3.png"> here. </a> </p></b>
+This project serves as an end-to-end machine learning pipeline template.
+Total project duration was approximately two weeks. <b>The dashboard is currently not hosted, a high resolution screenshot of dashboard is available <a href="images/screen_3.png"> here. </a> </p></b>
 <br><br>

 <h2 align="center"><b>Project components</b></h3>